bollu/bollu.github.io/README.txt

 ##### Franz Joseph Haydn (1730-1809)
 - Classical
+- Did not come from a musical family.
+- Notable singing abilities, travelled to Vienna to join choir.
+- Wrote a bunch of piano sonatas.

 ##### Beethoven (1770-1827)
 - Classical/Romantic
+- German, baptized in Bonn.
+- Father was a singer and musician, wanted his son to be a mozart as a child prodigy.
+- Father was abusive, he was an incompetent teacher for Beethoven.
+- Beethoven travelled to Vienna to study under Mozart.
+- Trip was cut short when his mother died of tuberculosis.
+- He went back to vienna around 1790, studied with Haydn.
+- His hearing started to diminish, penned his testament.

 ##### Franz Schubert (1800-1830)
 - Romantic
+- Quit school.
+- Wrote "lieder" (songs), inspired by Goethe.
+- Attended funeral of Beethoven as pallbearer.
+- Died in Vienna.

 ##### Richard Wagner (1810-1880)
 - Romantic
+- Born in Leipzig during the Napoleonic wars.
+- Wagner's early idols were Beethoven and Shakespeare.
+- Most inspiring composer of the 19th century.
+- Did away with earlier french and italian styles of opera.
+- Later in life, his polemical ideas were better known than his music.
+- Anti-semitism, adoped by Hilter and the Nazis

 ##### Johannes Brahms (1840-1900)
 - Romantic
+- Took him 20 years to publish his 1st symphony, out of fear that it would never live up to beethoven.

 ##### Frederic Chopin (1810-1850)